Your browser doesn't support javascript.

 RESUMEN

-BACKGROUND: Bone infections from Staphylococcus aureus are notoriously difficult to treat and have high recurrence rates.
+BACKGROUND: Bone infections with Staphylococcus aureus are notoriously difficult to treat and have high recurrence rates.
 Local antibiotic delivery systems hold the potential to achieve high in situ antibiotic concentrations, which are otherwise challenging to achieve via systemic administration.
 Existing solutions have been shown to confer suboptimal drug release and distribution.
 Here we present and evaluate an injectable in situ-forming depot system termed CarboCell.
 The CarboCell technology provides sustained and tuneable release of local high-dose antibiotics.
 METHODS: CarboCell formulations of levofloxacin or clindamycin with or without antimicrobial adjuvants cis-2-decenoic acid or cis-11-methyl-2-dodecenoic acid were tested in experimental rodent and porcine implant-associated osteomyelitis models.
 In the porcine models, debridement and treatment with CarboCell-formulated antibiotics was carried out without systemic antibiotic administration.
 The bacterial burden was determined by quantitative bacteriology.
 RESULTS: CarboCell formulations eliminated S. aureus in infected implant rat models.
-In the translational implant-associated pig model, surgical debridement, and injection of clindamycin-releasing CarboCell formulations resulted in pathogen-free bone tissues and implants in 9/12, and full eradication in 5/12 pigs.
+In the translational implant-associated pig model, surgical debridement and injection of clindamycin-releasing CarboCell formulations resulted in pathogen-free bone tissues and implants in 9 of 12 and full eradication in 5 of 12 pigs.
 CONCLUSIONS: Sustained release of antimicrobial agents mediated by the CarboCell technology demonstrated promising therapeutic efficacy in challenging translational models and may be beneficial in combination with the current standard of care.

 J Environ Manage ; 350: 119637, 2024 Jan 15.